brianr482/ll-parser/README.md

 - Evaluate an string and show all steps of the recognition.

 **Note**:
-It only works with context free grammars.
+It only works with context-free grammars.